 PowerBI Robots is a robot process automation (RPA) tool for Microsoft Power BI that allows users to schedule automatic screenshots of their reports and dashboards and send them via email or to a file system or SharePoint server.

 Anyone with an Office 365 and a Power BI account can use PowerBI Robots.
-We advise the end user to be an experienced Microsoft Power BI user but he or she doesn't need to know any programming language to easily operate PowerBI Robots.
+We advise the end user to be an experienced Microsoft Power BI user, although they don't need to know any programming language to operate PowerBI Robots.

 Both versions have the same exact features and functions.
 The only difference between them is the presence of a watermark on every report and dashboard screenshot captured by the trial version of PowerBI Robots.

 It's a license per user, although that's usually enough for any organization, regardless of size.

 No, there are no limits.
 You can schedule as much as you need.

 PowerBI Robots consists of two components: a web application and a Windows application (which we call agent) installed on the client's infrastructure.

 The playlists' configuration is done through the web application, allowing the user to select reports and/or dashboards, apply filters, select the sending provider (email, SharePoint, file system or PowerBI Robots Cloud) and set recurrence.
 Save for the email used to create an account, DevScope doesn't save any customer data.